Nel-S/tree-cracker/README.md

     1. Visit [the website](https://colab.research.google.com), sign in with a Google account, and create a new notebook.
     2. Open the Files sidebar to the left and upload the program's files, making sure to keep the files' structure the way it originally was (the underlying code files are inside a folder named src, etc.).
 Don't forget to upload the modified Settings file instead of the original.
     3. Under the Runtime tab, select "Change runtime type" and select T4 GPU as the hardware accelerator.
-4. Whether on Google Colab or your own computer, open a terminal and make sure [nvcc](https://docs.nvidia.com/cuda/cuda-compiler-driver-nvcc/index.html), the CUDA compiler, is installed:
+5. Whether on Google Colab or your own computer, open a terminal and verify [nvcc](https://docs.nvidia.com/cuda/cuda-compiler-driver-nvcc/index.html), the CUDA compiler, is installed:
 ```bash
 (Linux/Windows/MacOS)  nvcc --version
 (Google Colab)        !nvcc --version
 ```
 If the output is an error and not the compiler's information, you will need to install the CUDA Toolkit which contains `nvcc`.
 (The following are installation guides for [Linux](https://docs.nvidia.com/cuda/cuda-installation-guide-linux), [Windows](https://docs.nvidia.com/cuda/cuda-installation-guide-microsoft-windows), and [MacOS X 10.13 or before](https://docs.nvidia.com/cuda/archive/10.1/cuda-installation-guide-mac-os-x/).)
-5. Navigate in the terminal to the folder where the program's files are contained:
+6. Navigate in the terminal to the folder where the program's files are contained:
 ```bash
 (Linux/Windows/MacOS)  cd "[Path to the folder]"
 (Google Colab)        !cd "[Path to the folder]"